Tulabhara: Description

 The Matsya Purana provides several requirements for a tula-purusha ceremony, including directions for constructing the mandapa (pavilion) required for the ceremony.
 It states that the weighing scale (tula) should have two posts and a crossbeam, made from the same wood, and should be ornamented with gold.

 The text further states that the ceremony should be officiated by eight priests (rtvij), two for each of the four Vedas.
-A man knolwedgable about the Vedanta, the Puranas, and the Shastras, should be appointed as the preceptor (guru).
+A man knowledgable about the Vedanta, the Puranas, and the Shastras, should be appointed as the preceptor (guru).
 Four homas should be offered to the deities, accompanied by the recital of Vedic hymns.
 After the homa ceremony, the guru should invoke the Lokapalas (deities associated with directions) with flowers, incense, and recital of mantras.
 Next, the brahmanas should bathe the donor, and have him wear a white garment.
 The donor should wear garlands made of white flowers, and circumambulate the weighing scale with flowers in his folded hands.

 Finally, the text states, the donor should step into one of the pans of the weighing scale, and the brahmanas should place pure gold pieces of equal weight in the other pan.
 After invoking the Goddess Earth, the donor should give half the gold to the guru, and the rest to the brahmanas.
 The donor may also grant villages to the priests.
 The donor should "honour the brahmanas, other respectable people, and the poor and the helpless with gifts".

 The Linga Purana gives a similar description, and adds that the gold pieces should be dedicated to the god Shiva.